mvdwetering/ynca/docs/PRACTICALITIES.md

 That seems workable for HDMIOUT 1 and 2 since those always seem to be related to the MAIN zone, but HDMIOUT3 is special and can be linked with ZONE2 and ZONE4 on an RX-A4A or RX-A6A according to the manual.
 It is unknown if/how it is possible to figure out to which zone it is configured.
 Would need logging when changing that setting.

 In RX-A6A logging (see logs directory) it seems like both zones (2 and 4) report HDMIOUT3 as a result of requesting BASIC.

+## AUDIO input

+Some receivers have 1 audio input and that input is called AUDIO.
+Receivers with multiple audio inputs have them called AUDIO1, AUDIO2 etc...

+Seen on RX-V475 receiver in #230, but probably also applies to RX-V575/HTR-4066/HTR-5066 as they share the same firmware.

+For some reason this input is _not_ reported when requesting the input names with `@SYS:INPNAME=?` (unlike AUDIO1, AUDIO2 inputs).
+This makes it impossible to automatically detect if the input is supported by the receiver.
+The receiver does respond with `@RESTRICTED` when requesting `@SYS:INPNAMEAUDIO1=?` or `@SYS:TRIG1INPAUDIO1=?` instead of `@UNDEFINED`.
+However these responses are currently not really handled by the library and building support for that will be hard as there is not a guarenteed request/response mechanism due to the asynchronous nature of the protocol.